 Our Main collection is our largest print collection (about 37,000 titles) and these books may be checked out if you have your SUNYCard.

-New Main collection books are shelved in the “New Acquisitions” area when they first arrive so that patrons may browse recent arrivals.
+New Main collection books are shelved in the “New Arrivals” area when they first arrive so that patrons may browse recent arrivals.
 The Main collection is located to the rear of the library, near the Quiet Study area.

 The Reference collection provides specialized encyclopedias and other books that provide short overviews of topics and also help you select or refine a topic.
 These books remain in the library – but you are free to scan sections if you need to.
 This collection is located around the corner from the Information & Services Desk, follow the wall to your left as you move past the desk to locate this collection

 The Young Adult collection is located near the Reference collection and includes many popular fiction titles of interest to both young and not so young readers.